Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

 	  def debug(str):
 	    frame = inspect.currentframe()
 	    return run_eval(str, globals_=frame.f_globals, locals_=frame.f_locals)
-	  print("pythonrc loaded") # customize or remove this
+	  print(".pythonrc.py loaded") # customize or remove this

 A copy of the above can be found `here <https://github.com/rocky/python2-trepan/blob/master/PYTHONSTARTUP/pythonrc>`_.
-I usually put these line in `$HOME/.pythonrc`.
-Set the environment variable *PYTHONSTARTUP* to `$HOME/.pythonrc`.
+I usually put these line in `$HOME/.pythonrc.py`.
+Set the environment variable *PYTHONSTARTUP* to `$HOME/.pythonrc.py`.

 After doing this, when you run `python -i` you should see on entry the *print* message from the file.
 For example: